getodk/briefcase/docs/how-to-release.md

 - The new release should be linked in Sentry by sending the git refs involved (usually, the last from previous release and the last from the new release).

-  The following curl carl with take care of this:
+  The following curl command with take care of this:

   ```shell
   curl https://sentry.io/api/0/organizations/opendatakit/releases/ \